Digital nomad: Japan

 Japan allows foreign nationals to live and engage in remote work there for up to six months under a digital nomad visa.
 Extensions are not permitted, but the same visa can be granted again six months after the end of the individual's previous stay under the visa.

 Latvia

 In February 2022, Latvia's Cabinet of Ministers approved draft amendments to its immigration law to allow third-country nationals to apply for a one-year visa to reside in Latvia while working remotely either for a foreign-registered employer or as self-employed persons.

 Malta

 In September 2021, Malta opened applications for its year-long digital nomad visa program.
 The Malta government stated that the visa can be renewed at the discretion of Residency Malta.

 Mauritius

 In February 2022, Mauritius announced that it would be expanding its premium visa to digital nomads.
 The premium visa allows remote workers to stay in the country for up to a year.

 Philippines

-In May 2023, Philippines announced that it will be introducing a one year visa for digital nomads.